Skip to main content

 • MSBA/Master of Business Administration (MBA)

-Earn an MBA as well as a Master of Science in Business Analytics—you’ll need to apply to both programs separately and complete a total of 73 units, taking about six semesters.
+Earn an MBA as well as a Master of Science in Business Analytics to provide a wide view of industry as well as a focus on analytical models.

 • MSBA/Master of Science in Accounting (MSA)